phueb/EntropicStartTheory/README.md

 ## Training Data

 The training input consists of transcribed child-directed speech from the CHILDES database.
-The text used to train the RNN in my thesis is available in `data/childes-20180319.txt`.
+The text used to train the RNN is available in `data/childes-20191112.txt`.
 It was created using [CreateCHILDESCorpus](https://github.com/UIUCLearningLanguageLab/CreateCHILDESCorpus), which performs:

 1) tokenization using the default tokenizer in `spacy`